waldronlab/BugSigDBEnrich/inst/www/help.md

 Alternatively, a text file (*.txt) with identifiers can be uploaded with the `Browse` button, one identifier per line (**Figure 1-2**).

-The accepted indentifiers can be of three types:
+Indentifiers can be of three types:

 + **ncbi**.
 An NCBI taxonomy ID (or taxid).
 For example, 562.
 Learn more at the <a href="https://www.ncbi.nlm.nih.gov/books/NBK53758/" target="_blank">NCBI site</a>.<br>